Find a Yacht

-Ithaki is the home of Odysseus, no less and the arrival into Vathi marina is spectacular: the village is built up on the hillside around the marina, so that it feels as if you’re entering a giant amphitheatre!
+Ithaki is the home of the legendary Odysseus, no less, and the arrival into Vathi marina is spectacular: the village is built up on the hillside around the marina, so that it feels as if you’re entering a giant amphitheatre!

 Sami, Kefalonia (38 nM from Preveza)

 Many people list Kefalonia as the most beautiful island they’ve ever seen, and it was the inspiration for the romantic Captain Corelli’s Mandolin.
 It’s a real gem, and well worth a visit!